S0f1eM/S0f1eM/README.md

 ### 👩🏻‍💼 About me (as a coworker) :
 * 🙋‍♀️ I am proactive, I adapt easily to the work habits of my coworkers and I got the sense of responsibility.
-* 🛎️ I have sense of service and team spirit: always available and enthusiastic 😄, I bring good humour and optimism to the group 🌼.
+* 🛎️ I have sense of service and team spirit: always available and enthusiastic 😄, I bring good humo(u)r and optimism to the group 🌼.
 * I believe it's important to support coworkers 🤗 and give them the means to develop as individuals 🎗️⚖️🏳️‍🌈 while growing within the group.

 ### 👩‍💻 About me (as an individual) :